pschool-in/curriculum/content/grammar/new-topics/common occupations.md

 ### 1. Teacher

 A teacher helps us acquire knowledge.
 A good teacher has a very important role in a student's life.
-They lay foundations of their values, knowledge and principles.
+They lay foundation of their values, knowledge and principles.
 We must always respect our teachers.

 ### 2. Engineer